-Recently Starbucks spurred on by changing consumer attitudes to plastic, made the switch from plastic to paper straws in order to curb their global plastic consumption.
-All well and good until the paper straws landed in stores individually wrapped in a protective plastic film and the brand understandably faced a social media backlash.
+Recently Starbucks, spurred on by changing consumer attitudes, made the switch from plastic to paper straws in order to curb their global plastic consumption.
+All well and good until the straws arrived individually wrapped in protective plastic and the brand understandably faced a backlash.

-With more pressures on responsible waste disposal, consumers don’t want to be lumbered with excessive packaging, that is difficult to dispose of and ends up clogging up recycling bins and the wider waste stream.
-Cutting out excessive packaging then, especially for eco-conscious brands, is sure to benefit the overall customer experience.
+Consumers no longer want to deal with excessive packaging, so the pressure has been put on responsible waste disposal.
+It’s now common knowledge that certain materials are difficult to dispose of and end up clogging recycling bins/wider waste streams.
+Cutting out excessive packaging, especially for eco-conscious brands, is sure to improve sales and benefit the overall customer experience.

 E-commerce packaging is notoriously one of the worst offending sectors for excessive packaging.
-Many of the brands we work with are solely based online, selling directly from the online stores and delivering straight to consumers’ homes.
-Not only is this the first tangible brand touchpoint so the packaging quality needs to be consistent with what they’ve seen online, but the economics of shipping also have to be taken into consideration.
+Many of the brands we work with are solely based online.
+They provide added convenience by selling directly from online stores and delivering straight to consumers’ homes.
+This is the first tangible brand touch-point so packaging quality needs to be consistent with what customers have seen online.
+Furthermore, the economics of shipping must be taken into consideration too.

 This is one of the reasons why flexible packaging has grown significantly in the e-commerce sector.
-The weight of a flexible pouch is significantly less than that of more rigid containers so there are huge cost savings in direct to consumer shipping as well as efficiency savings to the wider distribution chain from production to warehousing.
+The weight of a flexible pouch is significantly less than that of more rigid containers.
+As a result, there are huge cost savings in direct to consumer shipping, as well as efficiency savings to the wider distribution chain from production to warehousing.

 Even the most avid anti-plastic campaigner understands packaging to be a necessary evil, protecting food products and improving shelf life.
-Many retailers have seen the benefit of increasing packaging volume to provide lasting freshness and as a result, prevents food waste.
+Many retailers have seen the benefit of increasing packaging volume to provide lasting freshness and prevent food waste.

 In developing countries, a staggering 50% of food fails to even reach the end consumer.
 Here in the UK complex distribution procedures and intelligent packaging design helps protect produce in transit and ensure long-lasting freshness.
 Even then 2 million tonnes of food is said to be thrown away from households every year for not being used in time, with many citing the date label as the key reason why.
-So, although packaging may seem excessive to some, it may, in fact, be crucial to fighting food waste, which in itself presents another global issue.
+So, although some packaging seems excessive, it is crucial to fighting food waste, which in itself is another global issue.

-We all accept that packaging isn’t going anywhere, but we can be a lot smarter about how we make sound environmental changes moving forwards.
-At Law Print we believe that reducing inevitable packaging waste to a bare minimum can only be a good start to work towards a more circular economy for all.
+We all know packaging isn’t going anywhere, but we can be a lot smarter about the changes we make moving forwards.
+At Law Print, we believe that reducing inevitable packaging waste to as little as possible is a good start to work towards a more circular economy.